6 Cybersecurity Fundamentals Your Organization Needs

 This involves having an ability to manage the lifecycle of diverse types of credentials issued to users in your organization, including physical access credentials.
 Ideally you have access to a suite of software and services that issue both logical and physical access credentials, manage their lifecycle, and monitor their usage.

 Most organizations, information and computing resources are accessed by external users such as partners and/or suppliers.
 These users need to be secured with the same determination and control as your employees.

 A cybersecurity plan must take into account an organization’s objective and business model.
 If your organization allows its workforce to work remotely then your plan needs to cater to this scenario.
 If your organization requires compliance with external regulations and rules, these need to be factored into your plan.

 The practices listed here are just a subset of those needed for a comprehensive cybersecurity plan.
 Check out our portfolio of identity and access management solutions to find an option to match your organization's cybersecurity needs.

-Mrugesh Chandarana is a Senior Product Manager in Identity and Access Management Solutions at HID Global, where he focuses on IoT and PKI solutions.
+Mrugesh Chandarana is Product Management Director for Identity and Access Management Solutions at HID Global, where he focuses on IoT and PKI solutions.
 He has more than ten years of cybersecurity industry experience in areas such as risk management, threat and vulnerability management, application security and PKI.
 He has held product management positions at RiskSense, WhiteHat Security (acquired by NTT Security), and RiskVision (acquired by Resolver, Inc.).